 The entirely Flamboyant Gothic tower on the right, called the Butter Tower, was built between 1485 and 1506.
 Two sources have been proposed for its unique name.
 One says that it describes the color of the stone used to construct it because in some light it gives the appearance of having been sculpted out of butter.
 The other is tied to the dairy industry for which Normandy is justifiably famous.

 In this account, or perhaps accounting, the story says the Church formally prohibited consumption of dairy products during Lent.
 Though quite religious, the citizens of Rouen simply found giving up the famous Normandy butter too great a burden.
-They reconciled their appetites by making generous donations and the Church quite willingly granted indulgences in exchange.
+They reconciled their appetites by making generous donations and the Church quite willingly granted indulgences in exchange ultimately using the funds to erect the tower.

 The cathedral was the place where the Dukes of Normandy were traditionally crowned and where many of them are interred.
 There’s a plaque commemorating the former crypt of the Duke of Bedford, John Plantagenet, one of the main overseers in the trial of Jeanne d’Arc.
 Calvinists demolished his original black marble tomb in the 16th century.
 Rollo is buried there as is the lion heart of King Richard I of England.
 Richard’s intestines are buried in Châlus (where he died) and the rest of his body was buried at the feet of his father at Fontevraud Abbey in Anjou.